 - Photographic film

 We referred to the silver particles in our article ‘what is analogue photography?’ as being the means of recording and storing the light from a subject.
+They react with light to form the image of the subject being photographed.
 The photographic film is the means of being able to store, carry and use these light sensitive silver particles very easily.
 Either after manufacture, for getting to something worth photographing, taking the photographs, or right through to developing and making permanent the image on the film.

 The different parts of a photographic film